Mostyn (Llandudno electoral ward)

-Mostyn is the name of one of the electoral wards in Llandudno, Conwy County Borough, Wales.
+Mostyn is one of the electoral wards in Llandudno, Conwy County Borough, Wales.
 It is one of five town wards and covers Llandudno town immediately west of the railway line (which terminates at Llandudno railway station).
 Gogarth ward (covering the Great Orme) lies to the northwest and Tudno ward lies to the east, with Llandudno beach to the north and Conwy Sands to the southwest.

 According to the 2011 UK Census the population of the ward was 3,639.

 County council elections

 The ward elects two county councillors to Conwy County Borough Council and, at the May 2017 election, one seat was won by Pat Hebron for the Welsh Labour Party and the other by Welsh Conservative candidate Greg Robbins.